ningpengtao-coder/gitlab-foss/doc/user/packages/container_registry/index.md

 >   login to GitLab's Container Registry.
 > - Multiple level image names support was added in GitLab 9.1.

-With the Docker Container Registry integrated into GitLab, every project can have its own space to store its Docker images.
+NOTE: **Note:**
 This document is the user guide.
 To learn how to enable GitLab Container Registry across your GitLab instance, visit the [administrator documentation](../../../administration/packages/container_registry.md).

+With the Docker Container Registry integrated into GitLab, every project can have its own space to store its Docker images.

 You can read more about Docker Registry at <https://docs.docker.com/registry/introduction/>.